Injunction to end Windsor border protest granted following Ontario court hearing

 An injunction to remove protesters blocking traffic to the Ambassador Bridge International border crossing in Windsor, Ont. has been granted following an Ontario Superior Court of Justice hearing on Friday.

+Chief Justice Geoffrey Morawetz ruled in favour of the plaintiffs that an injunction is an appropriate tool to remove protesters from the blockade at the foot of the Ambassador Bridge.

-The Automotive Parts Manufacturers’ Association (APMA) and Canadian Vehicle Manufacturers’ Association took the legal step, which was backed by the City of Windsor.
+The plaintiffs are the Automotive Parts Manufacturers’ Association (APMA) and Canadian Vehicle Manufacturers’ Association who took the legal step, which was backed by the City of Windsor.

+The injunction is expected to give police more legal backing to remove demonstrators from what they call an “illegal blockage”

 The hearing began with Ontario Superior Court Chief Justice Geoffrey Morawetz at 12 p.m.
 Friday.